What is BASIC?

 BASIC was part of the instruction set for early home computers

-was the only common factor in personal computers (8-bit
+Most importantly, BASIC was the only common factor in personal

-microcomputers, latest technology at the moment) as binaries were
+computers (8-bit microcomputers, latest technology at the moment)

-strange times when the OS of the machine was not as important as
+were strange times when the OS of the machine was not as

-the manufacturer or the amount of RAM — the more RAM, the
+important as the manufacturer or the amount of RAM — the more

-better.
-We expected the machine to have a built-in BASIC
+RAM, the better.
+We expected the machine to have a built-in a

-interpreter even when we knew that a BASIC dialect might not be
+BASIC interpreter even when we knew that a BASIC dialect might

-was available in the country or region where we lived.
+the country or region where the user lived.

-For example, vendors and models in the UK were different than
+For example, vendors and models in the UK were different from

-US (PAL instead of NTSC, 50 Hz current instead of 60 Hz current).
+(PAL instead of NTSC, 50 Hz instead of 60 Hz alternate current).

 Because of the relation between England and the rest of the